zetavg/yarn-workspaces-2025/README.md

 This is a template for a monorepo using yarn workspaces, TypeScript, ESLint, and Jest.

-> [!WARNING]
-> Before you start working, make sure to find and replace all occurrences of `@yarn-workspaces-example` with your project or NPM/GitHub organization name, and `rm yarn.lock` for a fresh start.

 ## Project Structure

 - `config/`: Shared configuration files for tools like TypeScript, ESLint, and Jest.